idpay/idpay-contact-form7-plugin/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+= 2.1.4, April 4, 2020 =
+* delete unnecessary line of code which could throw error in some installation.

 = 2.1.3, October 11, 2020 =
 * check GET parameters if POST was empty in relation with IDPay webservices new update.